 LED-LCD and LED-based rear-projection cubes are both enduringly popular video wall display types, and have several common strengths.
 With MTBFs of up to 100,000 hours, both are extremely reliable and suitable for 24/7 mission-critical applications.
 Both display types are also scalable over time since additional LCDs or cubes can be added to existing arrays, expanding the display surface and increasing the total resolution.
 However, LCDs and projection cubes have some significant differences as well, and these distinctions may have important implications for customers.

-If you’re struggling to choose between LCDs and cubes for your video wall, read on to learn the five key differences between these display types and what they’ll mean for you.
+We’ll compare LCDs vs Projection cubes to learn the six key differences between these display types and what they’ll mean for you.

 Difference 1: Resolution